tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 association is looked up by the 5-tuple and a check MUST be made to determine whether a non-zero length CID is expected.
-If a non-zero-length CID is expected for the retrieved association, then the datagram MUST be treated as invalid.
+If a non-zero-length CID is expected for the retrieved association, then the datagram MUST be treated as invalid, as described in Section 4.1.2.1 of {{RFC6347}}.

 When receiving a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.
 When receiving a datagram